 Practicing the Ho’oponopono will help you to think about your issues in new ways.
 You can most certainly say the words when you have had an argument with someone else, but it also helps to practice them when you believe someone has done something to hurt you.

 As you progress in your practice, you may see ways that you have been less-than-kind to yourself or ways that you could have done better for our earth and its inhabitants.

 Ho’oponopono can be miraculous

 Saying the Ho’oponopono as you encounter sad or uncomfortable situations will elevate you on your spiritual path.
 In fact, as you practice these four simple affirmations, you’ll be surprised by the miracles in healing, comfort and spiritual awakening that you manifest and how quickly and effortlessly they come.

-This article was written by Madame Pamita and was first published on YourTango.
+This article was written by Madame Pamita and was published on YourTango and Medium.

 Do you need a reconciliation?
 Support your Ho’oponopono practice with a Sweet Reconciliation candle.